-- Date of birth
+- Date of Birth

-- Social security number
+- Social Security number

-After entering personal information, applicants choose either to select their own 4-digit PIN, or to have a number assigned at random.
+After entering this personal information, applicants can choose to select their own 4-digit PIN or to have a number assigned at random.

-When to apply for your FAFSA PIN
+When to Apply for a Federal Student Aid PIN

-- File your FAFSA (fafsa.ed.gov)
+- Fafsa.ed.gov: File the FAFSA

-- Electronically sign the MPN (studentloans.gov)
+- Studentloans.gov: Electronically sign the Master Promissory Note

 Federal Student Aid PINs can be changed at any time.
 Applicants can also request a new PIN, disable a PIN and check their PIN status at www.pin.ed.gov.